Paladin Leveling Guide 1 – 60

 Put your next 5 talent points in Conviction followed by 3 more in Vindication.
 These compliment you SoC/Verigans fist combo.
 The next 2 will go in Eye for an Eye.
 This helps with the casters.

 Keep on that Engineering.
-At lvl 30 and 175 Eng.
+At level 30 and 175 Eng.
 Skill you get the Compact Harvest Reaper which is your first helpful mechanical pet.
-At that same point you learn to make Iron Grenades which are useful the entire game.
+At that same point, you learn to make Iron Grenades which are useful the entire game.
 The key thing about this grenade is that you can use it while you are moving and it stuns the target for 3 secs.
 This allows you to stun a runner so you can catch up.
 You’ll need to learn to throw the grenade where the will be when it hits.
-At lvl 30 and 200 Eng skill you gain access to your Mechanical Dragonling which will likely be your fist trinket.
-Its an shorter duration pet but does good damage and is reusable without additional materials.
+At level 30 and 200 Eng skill you gain access to your Mechanical Dragonling which will likely be your first trinket.
+Its a shorter duration pet but does good damage and is reusable without additional materials.

 If you’re on a PvP server here’s where you’ll start seeing Horde.
-With the exception of Hillsbrad Foothills you’ll mostly see level 60s who enjoy killing low level players.
+With the exception of Hillsbrad Foothills, you’ll mostly see level 60s who enjoy killing low-level players.
 Not much you can do about it except run if you can.
-If you do see a Horde player (even up to 5-8 lvls higher than you) you stand an excellent chance of winning if you stay cool and all you special abilities are not on cooldown.
+If you do see a Horde player (even up to 5-8 levels higher than you) you stand an excellent chance of winning if you stay cool and all your special abilities are not on cooldown.
 Keep them in melee range and they should be dead.

 Continue to look for equipment with stamina and intelligence (of the eagle suffix) or strength (of the bear suffix).
 Really try to keep your gear up to date with a level requirement near your current level.

 Paladin: Levels 31-40